meganz/mpenc_doc/source/topics.rst

   Current sessions:
     - Retain all relevant security properties until the next membership change;
-    - [+] From the next change onwards, properties are as per *newer sessions*, since in our system this requires identity secrets as well.
+    - [+] From the next change onwards, properties are as (a), since in our system membership changes require identity secrets to execute.

-  Newer sessions:
+  Newer sessions (a):
     - [x] Attacker can open/join sessions as targets, read and participate;
     - Attacker *cannot* open/join sessions as non-targets, read or participate;
     - Retain all relevant security properties, for sessions whose establishment was not actively compromised.

-Under session secrets leak against some targets (and active attack):
+Under session secrets leak against some targets (and active attack) (b):
   Older sessions:
     - Retain all relevant security properties.